menor/detritus-pantry/README.md

 [Boosting your Rails Developer Workflow](http://www.sitepoint.com/boosting-your-rails-development-workflow/) Let’s explore few gems and scripts that will help you get things done faster and better.

+[Sortng Algorithms in Ruby](http://jlarusso.github.io/blog/2013/04/30/sorting-algorithms-in-ruby/) A gift from the gods to learn about algorithms.

 ### Gems ###
 [Awesome Print](https://github.com/michaeldv/awesome_print)  a Ruby library that pretty prints Ruby objects in full color exposing their internal structure with proper indentation.